thecoblack/htrack/README.md

 Command line habit tracker.
 Why ?
 Because I was bored.

 ## Setup

 Install the package

 `pip install .`

-The following command will create the necessary files in $HOME/.local/share/htrack
+The following command will create the necessary files.

 `htrack setup`